zakuArbor/zakuarbor.github.io/_pages/index.md

 <a href = "math.html">Math</a> - Math blogs ...<br/>
 <a href = "about.html">About</a> - For stalkers or bored humans<br/>
 <a href = "categories">Categories</a> - A list of categories of my  µblog <br/>
-<a href = "collections">Random Tech Collection</a> - a gallery of images and clips of tech featured in manga and anime
+<a href = "gallery">Anime Tech Gallery</a> - a gallery of images and clips of tech featured in manga and anime

 ---